benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 SIMULTANEOUSLY ALIGN TARGET AND ALL TEMPLATE SEQUENCES:

 1. Go to http://www.ebi.ac.uk/Tools/msa/clustalo/
-2. Copy/paste all sequence information from your four fasta files (**1u19.fasta, 2RH1_A.fasta, 3EML_A.fasta**, and **3ODU_A.fasta** including the ">" header line into clustal.
+2. Copy/paste all sequence information from your fasta files including the ">" header line into clustal.

+        cat input_files/3pbl.fasta
-        cat *.fasta
+	cat template_pdbs/\*.fasta

-    ->highlight sequences in terminal and paste them into webserver by clicking the middle mouse button

-3. Leave default settings and click *Submit*
+3. In Output Format, select Pearson/FASTA
-4.	*Download* the *alignment* to a file called **1u19_2rh1_3eml_3odu.aln**
+4.	*Download* the *alignment* to a file called **3pbl_2rh1_4bvn_4iar_5cxv_5dsg.aln**

-The prepared alignment can be found in `~/rosetta_workshop/tutorials/rosetta_cm/2_threading/`

-5. Copy the adjusted alignment file **1u19_2rh1_3eml_3odu_adjusted.aln** to your directory.
-Don't forget to include the "." at the end of the line:

-        cp ~/rosetta_workshop/tutorials/rosetta_cm/2_threading/1u19_2rh1_3eml_3odu_adjusted.aln .
+5.	**This is an initial alignment.
+It is important to inspect the alignment to ensure conserved residues, helical spans, and loop regions are in agreement between the targets and templates.
+A prepared alignment can be found in `~/workshop/alignment_files/3pb_alignments.txt`**

-**It is recommended that you skip the following step during this tutorial and use the prepared "adjusted alignment" file that you just copied and return to this step while either the hybridize or relax processes are running.**
+It is recommended that you skip the following step during this tutorial and use the prepared "adjusted alignment" file that you just copied and return to this step while either the hybridize or relax processes are running.

 Because comparative modeling uses alignments to assign initial coordinates to the target sequence, it is sometimes necessary to adjust the alignments before threading is performed.
 This is not an absolute requirement and may vary depending on the target and templates.
 In this example, we are modeling a class A GPCR that contains 7 transmembrane helices, each of which contains one or more highly conserved residues between class A GPCR’s.
 The accuracy of our comparative models can be improved if we ensure that our sequence alignment follows certain structural expectations.
 Our expectations include alignment of the highly conserved residues within each transmembrane helix and helix continuity.
 In other words, we want to remove any gaps in the transmembrane regions of these alignments.
 Alignment gaps represent regions in which Rosetta must either insert missing target residues or skip template residues.
 This may inappropriately disrupt helix regions during the threading process, making Rosetta’s subsequent relaxation steps more difficult.

 CLUSTAL format alignments can be edited with a number of sequence alignment editors, or they can be (carefully) adjusted using a text editor.

 6. Manually adjust the alignment using a a sequence alignment editor or text editor.

-To get an idea of how these alignments were adjusted to align conserved residues and remove trans-membrane gaps, color-coded alignments before and after adjustments were made are provided as open office spreadsheet files.
-To open the files type *ooffice* and use the *file* *toolbar* to find and open the files.

-These files can be found at

-    ~/rosetta_workshop/tutorials/rosetta_cm/2_threading/alignment_analysis.ods
-    ~/rosetta_workshop/tutorials/rosetta_cm/2_threading/alignment_analysis_adjusted.ods

 ## d.
 Fragment files ##